5Volt-Junkie/RPi-Tron-Radio/docu/Installation.md

 Then enter the IP-address of your radio in the address field of your webbrowser.
 You can find the IP-address on the second menu screen.
-If the site shows "It works!", than it really worsk ;)
+If the site shows "It works!", than it really works ;)

 ### Add favorite list to /var/www/